Oseutin/HerbieATX/README.md

 Currently, HerbieATX only responds to one keyword, "Herbie," adapted to the American English (`en-US`) language.
 To add more keyword options, like "Hello Herbie," or expand on the keyword table so that speech detection is more accurate, refer to this resource:
 https://learn.microsoft.com/en-us/azure/ai-services/speech-service/custom-keyword-basics?pivots=programming-language-python

+There are some files already available for implementing light sensor data via the serial monitor of the ESP-32 to the Jetson Nano.
+However, due to current hardware limitations placed on the battery and low-power mode of the microcontroller, we have left these files unused.
+If these limitations are circumvented in the future, the light sensor data may easily be implemented in `main.py` and `communicate.py` be uncommenting the respective lines of code.
+Further debugging may be required to completely integrate Arduino devices with the Linux-based Jetson Nano.